Careerspace facilitates meaningful and valuable experiences between motivated students and organizations.

 With opportunities including (and well beyond!) traditional co-op placements, Experiential Learning at Trent University is accessible and worthwhile for all types of organizations.

 Trent students are eager to take on new challenges in exciting and creative environments.
 Whether it be in a traditional work environment, out in the field, on a stage, or in a competition, our students are ready to get involved.

 Gain a valuable team member with fresh ideas from the number one undergrad school for producing the leaders of tomorrow, and bring a student’s education to life.

-How Can Your Organization Engage with Students at Trent University?
+How Can You Engage with Students at Trent University?